 Benefits of an MSW with specialization in addiction include

 It’s also important to note that of the 22.7 million Americans that should be receiving treatment for addiction, only about 2.5 million of them actually get it.
-The number of individuals left untreated is staggering and, in part, due to a lack of available and qualified social workers.
+The number of individuals left untreated is staggering and, in part, due to a lack of available and qualified social work.

 Need for Addiction Social Workers

-Additionally, the HRSA projects that there will soon be a greater need for social workers specializing in substance abuse.
+Additionally, the HRSA projects that there will soon be a greater need for social work specializing in substance abuse.
 Their findings indicate there will be a 14 percent increase in demand for these services by the year 2025.
-HRSA’s report also predicts that there will be two percent fewer mental health and substance abuse social workers by that same year.
+HRSA’s report also predicts that there will be two percent fewer mental health and substance abuse social work jobs by that same year.
 Within just a few short years, the demand for addiction services will likely exceed the supply of qualified healthcare professionals, resulting in a deficit within the field.

 The Bureau of Labor Statistics Occupational Outlook Handbook reported that social workers made a median wage of $23.07 per hour, or a median salary of $47,980 in 2017.
 Mental health and substance abuse social workers, however, tended to fall a little short of this number, with a reported median salary of $43,250.
-The bottom 10 percent of those working within the field made less than $29,560, whereas those in the upper 10 percent had earnings around $79,740.
+The bottom 10 percent of those working within the field made less than $29,560, whereas those in the upper advanced standing 10 percent had earnings around $79,740.

 It’s important to realize that salaries vary drastically depending on experience, location, and job setting.
 There are a number of different industries that utilize social workers, including hospitals, ambulatory service providers, the government, and individual and family service providers.
 Of these, hospitals at the state, local, and private level were the highest paying.
 Social workers in this industry received a median annual wage of $58,490.
 Local government was the second highest paying industry, with a median salary of $52,900.
 The lowest paying industry, individual and family services, only provided a median wage of $40,800.